gpregger/scuffed-kwin-auto-mouse-remapper/Readme.md

 ```
 Doesn't that look like fun...
 Problem here is how to determine what's the actual application name we're interested in, so I figure just narrow it down as much as possible so it *probably* doesn't match something I dont want.
-Here the multiple matching patterns really shine.
+Here the multiple matching patterns come in handy.
 Each pattern gets sequentially applied to each item in this list and for the config to match, each pattern has to match with at least one item.
 In my example I use the patterns ".\*proton$" and ".\*EDLaunch.exe$".
 I figure if these patterns both occur in my command line I'm *probably* looking at the actual game window of Elite Dangerous.
 And if not I can always narrow it down further with more or better patterns.

 A full valid 'app_mapping.json' could be: